astropy/astropy/docs/coordinates/frames.rst

     <Longitude 0.0733... hourangle>

-You can use the ``representation`` attribute in conjunction with the ``representation_names`` attribute to figure out what keywords are accepted by a particular class object.
+You can use the ``representation`` attribute in conjunction with the ``representation_component_names`` attribute to figure out what keywords are accepted by a particular class object.
 The former will be the representation class the system is expressed in (e.g., spherical for equatorial frames), and the latter will be a dictionary mapping names for that frame to the attribute name on the representation